 Check with your employer.

 Some employers have rules for employees who are candidates.
-For example, you might have to take a leave of absence during election time.

 Fill out and sign your Declaration of Candidacy.
 You do not need to be nominated.
 Submit your declaration to your local Returning Officer between September 23 and September 27, 2019.
 The cut-off time on September 27 is 2 pm (local time).
 If you change your mind, you can withdraw your candidacy by 5 pm (local time) on that same day.